 Critics Accuse Trump Of Using Race To Divide Americans

-Soon after President Trump was discharged from the hospital after being treated for COVID-19 he tweeted the slur "Chinese virus" to refer to the coronavirus, something he's oft repeated during the pandemic.
+Soon after being discharged from the hospital for treatment for COVID-19, President Trump tweeted the slur "Chinese virus" to refer to the coronavirus, something he's often repeated during the pandemic.

 It's the latest example of Trump's alarming language that critics charge is xenophobic, discriminatory and even white supremacist.
 While Trump denies those labels, he has increasingly returned to the issue of race in the runup to the November election.